 - 1. Additions can significantly alter the historic appearance of the buildings.
 An exterior addition should only be considered after it has been determined that the existing building cannot meet the new space requirements. - 2.
 New additions shall be designed so that the character-defining features of the building are not radically changed, obscured, damaged or destroyed. - 3.
 New additions should be designed so that they are compatible with the existing building, although they should not necessarily be imitative of an earlier style or period. - 4.
-New additions shall not obscure the front of the building. - 5.
 New additions shall be of a size, scale, and materials that are in harmony with the existing building.